MicrosoftEdge/MSEdgeExplainers/InstallTimePermissionsPrompt/Explainer.md

 ## Goals

-* Establish a mechanism by which developers can declare the sensitive APIs or enhanced permissions they would like to to use in order to prompt users for these permissions during install.
+* Establish a mechanism by which developers can declare the sensitive APIs or enhanced permissions they would like to use in order to prompt users for these permissions during install.

 ## Non-goals